drush1980/adk-sample-agents/README.md

 Setup the ADK according to the instructions [here](https://google.github.io/adk-docs/get-started/quickstart/).

+Rename the `dotenv-sample` file to `.env` and replace the values in the file with your values.
+Replace any values in `tools.py` files as needed.

 To [run](https://google.github.io/adk-docs/get-started/quickstart/#run-your-agent) the agent you can do one of the following:

 1. Run the agent using ADK's built-in web client (open a browser at http://localhost:8000):